 The Bottom Line

 These basic hand signals might seem to be a tad overwhelming at the start.
 However, once you get the hang of it, you’ll use them effortlessly and help others learn them.

 It will be also useful to learn some advanced scuba hand signals so you can communicate even better with fellow divers.
 There are also some specific hand signals for fish or marine life in general.
-These would be especially useful for those who are into underwater photography.
+These would be especially useful for snorkelers or those who are into underwater photography.